chinedufn/dipa/README.md

     //
     // For the tiniest diffs, be sure to use variable integer encoding. let serialized = bin.serialize(&delta).unwrap();

+    // ...
+Pretend you send the data to the client ...

     let deserialized: <MyClientState as dipa::Diffable<'_, '_, MyClientState>::DeltaOwned =
         bin.deserialize(&serialized).unwrap();